MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/12-06-2020_TeacherFeature-Dylan_Israel.md

 Dylan's latest course is a festive one, and there is still time to get in on the fun!

-Check out Dylan's latest course, "[24 days if JavaScriptmas](https://scrimba.com/learn/adventcalendar)" available now on [Scrimba](https://scrimba.com/).
+Check out Dylan's latest course, "[24 days of JavaScriptmas](https://scrimba.com/learn/adventcalendar)" available now on [Scrimba](https://scrimba.com/).

 ### See the details below:
 ####*24 days of #JavaScriptmas*